U.S. downs test missile with new interceptor

 The shield under construction in Europe involves ground- and ship-based hardware as well as space-based sensors.

 The SM-3 IB interceptor is due to be deployed on land in Romania by 2015 in the second stage of President Barack Obama's "phased adaptive" approach to missile defense.
-It will also be used on ships equipped with Lockheed Martin Corp (LMT.N)'s "Aegis" anti-missile combat system.
+It will also be used on ships equipped with Lockheed Martin Corp's "Aegis" anti-missile combat system.

 The Aegis system, named after the mythological shield that defended Zeus, ties together sensors, computers, displays, weapons launchers and weapons.